diogoaurelio/schedoscopeWiki/Configuring-Schedoscope.md

             resourceDirectory = "www"

             #
-            # Number of webservice actors to answer request.
+            # Number of webservice actors to answer requests.
             #

-            concurrency = 10
+            concurrency = 5
         }